 Aside from changing the structure of the face, an underbite can also cause complications with speaking, swallowing, and chewing.
 Some adults require surgery to correct an underbite.

-Luckily, if it is caught early enough in children, the upper jaw can be expanded.
+Luckily, if children catch it early enough, the upper jaw can be expanded.
 Braces can be worn to realign the teeth.

 Confidence

-It is highly unlikely that your child is worried about the increased risk of cavities or having jaw pain as they age.
-The big appeal of braces is transforming their smile.
+Your child is doubtful to be worried about the increased risk of cavities or jaw pain as they age.
+The enormous appeal of braces is transforming their smile.

 There is nothing wrong with getting braces with only looks in mind.
-Having a straight smile increases confidence, and getting it done early saves them the struggle of having to wear adult braces or pay for Invisalign.
+A straight smile increases confidence, and getting it done early saves them the struggle of wearing adult braces or paying for Invisalign.

-Many parents feel that there is nothing more satisfying than seeing a child that was once ashamed of their teeth smile in photographs.
+Many parents feel nothing more satisfying than seeing a child once ashamed of their teeth smile in photographs.

 When Should My Child First See an Orthodontist?

-Most parents are shocked when we recommend that their child should go to their first orthodontic check-up at age seven.
+Most parents are shocked when we recommend their child attend their first orthodontic check-up at age seven.
 Seven-year-olds still have baby teeth—why would they need to see an orthodontist so early?

-This is the age when your child’s adult teeth are emerging.
-Orthodontists can start to tell if your child will have problems with their bite, and check for signs of overcrowding.
+It is the age when your child’s adult teeth are emerging.
+Orthodontists can tell if your child will have problems with their bite and check for signs of overcrowding.
 If you notice any of the following in your child, you should consider taking them to an orthodontist:

 - Biting their cheek or roof of the mouth